 Strategic Execution.
-In addition to outstanding financial results, the firm successfully executed several strategic initiatives during fiscal 2017.
-In the Private Client Group segment, in addition to excellent organic growth of financial advisors, the successful integrations of the Alex.
-Brown and 3Macs acquisitions, which closed in late fiscal 2016, significantly expanded the Private Client Group footprint in highly-desirable markets in both the U.S. and Canada.
-Similarly, the successful integration of the Mummert & Company acquisition in the Capital Markets segment broadened and strengthened our cross-border M&A platform, which contributed to the record investment banking revenues generated in fiscal 2017.
-In the Asset Management segment, we continued to increase the utilization of both managed and non-managed fee based accounts by our Private Client Group clients.
-Raymond James Bank continued to utilize its lending solutions to better serve clients in the Private Client Group and Capital Markets segments, and initiated its efforts to deliberately grow its agency-backed securities portfolio to efficiently utilize its capital.
+In addition to outstanding financial results, the firm successfully executed several strategic initiatives during fiscal 2018.
+In the Private Client Group segment, fiscal 2018 was a record year for financial advisor recruiting, and retention of advisors remained excellent.
+In the Capital Markets segment, we continued to make significant investments to expand and strengthen our M&A platform, both in the U.S. and Europe.
+In the Asset Management segment, we successfully completed the acquisition and integration of Scout Investments and its Reams Asset Management division and continued to increase the utilization of both managed and non-managed fee-based accounts by our Private Client Group clients.
+Raymond James Bank continued to utilize its lending solutions to better serve clients in the Private Client Group and Capital Markets segments, and continued to grow its agency-backed securities portfolio to efficiently utilize its capital.
 Finally, we continued investing heavily in technology to strengthen our relationships with our advisors and clients and to remain compliant with regulatory requirements.
 Most importantly, we successfully implemented these strategic initiatives while maintaining our unique, client-focused culture.

-Summary of Compensation Decisions for 2017
+Summary of Compensation Decisions for 2018

-After assessing the company's financial and strategic performance for fiscal 2017, and after further evaluating the individual performance of our named executive officers, the Committee exercised its discretion to award total annual direct compensation for 2017 to our NEOs as set forth in the following table.
-For purposes of this table, "total annual direct compensation" means the sum of (i) salary for the fiscal year indicated, (ii) the annual bonus (both cash and equity components) and (iii) retention RSUs earned during such fiscal year but awarded in the subsequent fiscal year.
+After assessing the company's financial and strategic performance for fiscal 2018, and after further evaluating the individual performance of our named executive officers, the Committee exercised its discretion to award total annual direct compensation for 2018 to our NEOs as set forth in the following table.
+For purposes of this table, "total annual direct compensation" means the sum of (i) salary for the fiscal year indicated, (ii) the annual bonus (both cash and equity components) earned for the fiscal year indicated, and (iii) retention RSUs earned for the fiscal year indicated but granted in the subsequent fiscal year.

-Total Annual Direct Compensation Named Executive Officer Fiscal 2017 Fiscal 2016 Percentage Increase/(Decrease) Paul C. Reilly \$11,090,000 \$8,414,400 31.80% Jeffrey P. Julien \$3,121,500 \$2,689,700 16.05% John C. Carson, Jr. \$3,391,500 \$3,559,700 (4.73)% Jeffrey E. Trocin \$4,246,500 \$2,564,661 65.58% Dennis W. Zank \$4,021,500 \$3,689,700 8.99%
+Total Annual Direct Compensation Named Executive Officer Fiscal 2018 Fiscal 2017 Percentage Increase/(Decrease) Paul C. Reilly \$12,453,375 \$11,090,000 12.29% Jeffrey P. Julien \$3,426,350 \$3,121,500 9.77% James E. Bunn \$4,412,600 \$- na Jeffrey E. Trocin \$3,830,060 \$4,246,500 (9.81)% Dennis W. Zank \$3,330,000 \$4,021,500 (17.20)%

-This table depicts how the Committee viewed its compensation decisions for our NEOs, but the presentation herein differs substantially from the Summary Compensation Table (''SCT'') on page 39 that is required by SEC rules.
+This table depicts how the Committee viewed its compensation decisions for our NEOs, but the presentation herein differs substantially from the Summary Compensation Table ("SCT") on page 41 that is required by SEC rules.
 This table is not a substitute for the information presented in the SCT.
 Among other differences, the table above includes equity awards in the column for the fiscal year they were earned, rather than the year in which the grant date occurred.
-Please see the note on page 32 for further important information on the differences between this presentation and the SCT.
+Please see the note on page 34 for further important information on the differences between this presentation and the SCT.